Axon-Shield/pki.github.io/docs/implementation/hsm-integration.md

   - **How to avoid**: Implement monitoring from day one; alert on anomalies; test monitoring
   - **How to fix**: Implement health checks; integrate with monitoring systems; alert on call

+- **Choosing HSM type based on initial cost alone**: Cloud looks cheaper until 5-year TCO analysis
+  - **Why it happens**: "Cloud HSM is $1.50/hour, on-prem is $50K upfront"
+  - **How to avoid**: TCO analysis over expected deployment lifetime, not just year one
+  - **How to fix**: Can't easily migrate (HSM choice is sticky), may need to accept higher costs

+- **Assuming cloud HSM solves operational complexity**: Hardware management ≠ HSM management
+  - **Why it happens**: "Vendor manages hardware, so it's easier"
+  - **How to avoid**: Understand that backup/recovery, key ceremonies, operational procedures still your problem
+  - **How to fix**: Invest in operational procedures regardless of deployment model

+- **Not testing cross-region failover (cloud HSM)**: Multi-region ≠ tested DR
+  - **Why it happens**: "Multi-region is HA, right?"
+  - **How to avoid**: Quarterly DR drills, actual traffic cutover to backup region
+  - **How to fix**: Same as on-prem - test, document, test again

+**Comprehensive failure pattern analysis**: See [HSM Operational Failures](hsm-operational-failures.md) for detailed case studies of imaginary companies Apex Capital (performance), Nexus (backup), and Vortex (key ceremonies).

 ## Security Considerations

 ### Physical Security

 **HSM Location**:

 - Secure data center with access controls
 - Video surveillance